Burney Relief: Iconography

-Frontal nudity

 The frontal presentation of the deity is appropriate for a plaque of worship, since it is not just a "pictorial reference to a god" but "a symbol of his presence".
 Since the relief is the only existing plaque intended for worship, we do not know whether this is generally true.
 But this particular depiction of a goddess represents a specific motif: a nude goddess with wings and bird's feet.
 Similar images have been found on a number of plaques, on a vase from Larsa, and on at least one cylinder seal; they are all from approximately the same time period.
 In all instances but one, the frontal view, nudity, wings, and the horned crown are features that occur together; thus, these images are iconographically linked in their representation of a particular goddess.
 Moreover, examples of this motif are the only existing examples of a nude god or goddess; all other representations of gods are clothed.
 The bird's feet have not always been well preserved, but there are no counter-examples of a nude, winged goddess with human feet.